• Skip to content

 • It is estimated that vaccines prevent up to three million deaths worldwide every year.
 Since vaccines were introduced to the UK, diseases like smallpox, polio and tetanus that used to kill or disable millions of people are either gone or seen very rarely.

-• The vaccination rate for Meningococcal ACWY conjugate among 14-15 year olds is slightly lower in Hull compared to England (80% versus 81% for 2020/21).
+• The vaccination rate for Meningococcal ACWY conjugate among 14-15 year olds is very low in Hull with only just over half of young people being vaccinated during 2023/24 (54%) compared to 73% across England.

 • Previous analyses of uptake rates using local data revealed substantial differences across Hull.